 The American Heart Association BLS for Healthcare Providers program meets or exceeds all state licensing board and medical agencies recommendations and/or requirements for BLS Healthcare CPR.
-Also, our program meets all educational BLS for Healthcare Providers CPR requirements for nursing students, EMT schools, or dental students (also for nursing assistant training) who are starting their clinical work at school.
+Also, our program meets all educational BLS for Healthcare Providers CPR requirements for nursing students, EMT schools, or dental students .
+Likewise, for for nursing assistant training) who are starting their clinical work at school.
 Plus, we provide “Same-day certification”, or “End-of-course AHA BLS cert card”!

-Our classes are certainly informative, but also fun.
+Our classes are certainly informative, but also fun!
 You will leave the class with confidence in the head knowledge and the skills of CPR in any healthcare-related setting.
-All AHA BLS Provider classes include adult, child, and infant CPR, use of an AED, and airway obstruction.
+Also, all of our AHA BLS Provider classes include adult, child, and infant CPR, use of an AED, and airway obstruction.

-Upon completion of the class you will receive a 2-year official BLS Provider certification card through the American Heart Association, the standard in CPR courses for healthcare professionals and students in all medical and dental disciplines.
+Upon completion of the class you will receive a 2-year official BLS Provider certification card, or e-Card, through the American Heart Association, which is the gold standard in CPR courses for healthcare professionals and students in all medical and dental disciplines.
 Our course schedule.
 Questions? – please call us (678) 796-8277.

 BLS for Healthcare Providers CPR